aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 - **Endpoint:** `/GetOwnershipVoucher`
 - **Minimum Role Needed:** requestor
-- **Endpoint Action:** Given a serial number, domain cert id, ien (IANA Enterprise Number of the device vendor, e.g., 30065 is arista’s IEN) and OV lifetime this endpoint will do the following:
+- **Endpoint Action:** Given a Serial Number, Domain Cert ID, IEN (IANA Enterprise Number of the device vendor, e.g., 30065 is Arista’s IEN) and OV lifetime this endpoint will do the following:

   - Verify that the requestor has access to the device with the serial number.